msartintarm/webgl/README.md

 - Message

 ###Misc.
 Git stuff
+- Settting your branch up to track a remote one --set-upstream the_branch origin/master
 - Create a new Github repository: `git remote add masterBranch git@github.com:msartintarm/the_project.git`
 - See active repositories: `git remote -v`
 - See which changes are in the current branch: `git log [--oneline]`